-Traditional and Roth IRAs: have inflation-adjusted contribution limits and an additional catch-up contribution for those aged 50 and over.
+- Traditional and Roth IRAs: have inflation-adjusted contribution limits and an additional catch-up contribution for those aged 50 and over.
 Not everyone is eligible to deduct Traditional IRA contributions or make direct Roth IRA contributions – there are IRA income limits that change annually that you need to be aware of if you and/or your spouse also have an employer-sponsored plan such, as a 401K.

-    - SEP IRAs have maximum contributions that are 20% of your net self-employment income (you should look into whether you should make SEP contributions as an employer or individual.
+- SEP IRAs: have maximum contributions that are up to 20% of your net self-employment income.
+You should look into whether you should make SEP contributions as an employer or individual.
 SEP IRAs have the same standard IRA contribution deadline as Traditional and Roth IRAs: the tax deadline for that calendar year (typically April 15).
 Extensions are possible for SEP IRAs.

 2. Claiming the Retirement Savings Contribution Credit

 Your IRA contribution could even be eligible for the Retirement Savings Contribution Credit (aka Saver’s Credit), which is a government funded tax credit that matches a percentage of your retirement contribution, up to 50% (total of $1,000 maximum).

 Where the “last minute” comes in on this one is if it is made in coordination with a last minute IRA contribution.